Electronic invoicing in Argentina: requirements, how it works, and how to comply with ARCA

 Requirements for Issuing Electronic Invoices in Argentina

-Electronic Authorization Code (CAE): Online Verification of Electronic Documents
+Electronic Authorization Code (CAE): Validation of Receipts in ARCA

-SME’s Electronic Credit Invoice System
+SME Electronic Credit Invoice (FCEM)

 The SMEs Electronic Credit Invoice (FCEM) allows SMEs that supply large companies to receive early payment on their invoices.
-AFIP created this system to enhance working capital financing and improve payment security for SMEs.
+ARCA created this system to enhance working capital financing and improve payment security for SMEs.
 To participate in this system, both parties must have an established Electronic Tax Address (DFE), and issuers of electronic credit invoices must have a registered bank account (CBU).

 When it comes to accepting or cancelling an Electronic Credit Invoice (FCE), the receiving company can choose to: